Two WAY sWITCH

 You’ve probably seen them before those unassuming switches on the wall that look like any other.
 But here the twist they are part of a clever system that lets you turn a single light on or off from two different locations.
 Think of it like having two volume buttons on your phone one on each side.
 No matter which hand you use, you can adjust the sound without fumbling around.

-A two-way switch works similarly.
-It has three terminals instead of two allowing the current to flow in different directions depending on how the switches are positioned.
+wiring of two way switch works similarly.
+It has three terminals instead of two, allowing the current to flow in different directions.
+This setup is what you typically see in a 2 way switch diagram wiring or two way electrical switch wiring diagram, where each terminal plays a specific role depending on how the switches are positioned.
 This setup is sometimes called a “staircase switch” because it’s often used on staircases where you want to control the light from both the top and the bottom.
 But don’t let that name limit you these switches are incredibly versatile.

 How Does It Work?